Tory Lanez's father pleads for mercy at rapper's sentencing for shooting Megan Thee Stallion

-LOS ANGELES (AP) — Rapper Tory Lanez 's father grew emotional in court as he described his son losing his mother at age 11 as a judge prepares to sentence Lanez on Monday for shooting and wounding hip-hop star Megan Thee Stallion in the feet.
+LOS ANGELES (AP) — Rapper Tory Lanez 's father grew emotional in court Monday as he described his son losing his mother at age 11 as a judge prepares to sentence Lanez for shooting and wounding hip-hop star Megan Thee Stallion.

-His father Sonstar Peterson, a Christian minister, choked back tears as he talked about his wife, Luella, dying just a few days after showing the first symptoms of a rare blood disorder that would lead to his death.
+Lanez's father, Sonstar Peterson, a Christian minister, choked back tears as he talked about his wife, Luella, dying just a few days after showing the first symptoms of a rare blood disorder that would lead to her death.

-“I don't think anybody ever gets over that,” Sonstar Peterson said about the reaction of their youngest child, Lanez.
+“I don't think anybody ever gets over that,” he said of their youngest child, Lanez.
 “But his music became his outlet.”

+The elder Peterson was one of seven people who had delivered statements on Lanez's character and charitable giving by the time a short recess was called before 3 p.m.
+Pacific.
+Among the character witnesses was the mother of Lanez's young son, who spoke of his qualities as a father.

-The judge said Lanez's son, who is about 6 years old, also wrote him a hand-written letter, but he did not describe it further.
+The judge said Lanez's son, who is 6 years old, also sent in a handwritten letter, but Herriford did not describe it further.

 A chaplain from Los Angeles County jail appeared in court and said that Lanez has led daily prayer groups that have eased tensions in the protective custody unit where he has been held since his December conviction.